-From the MIV to the LV, girls have a double drama lesson once a week as part of their timetable.
-The KS3 curriculum moves from the origins of theatre to contemporary practice over the three years to give girls an overview of how theatre has developed and changed over the centuries and provide an understanding of the different functions of theatre – beyond just to entertain.
+From the MIV to the LV (Years 7 – 9), students have a double drama lesson once a week as part of their timetable.
+The KS3 curriculum moves from the origins of theatre to contemporary practice over the three years to give students an overview of how theatre has developed and changed over the centuries and provide an understanding of the different functions of theatre – beyond just to entertain.
 Each year group will study one practitioner, one genre and one full play text.
 Study at KS3 includes: Greek Theatre, devising, The Importance of Being Earnest by Oscar Wilde, The Crucible by Arthur Miller, The Ash Girl by Timberlake Wertenbaker, the practitioners Bertolt Brecht and Augusto Boal, and contemporary theatre companies including Frantic Assembly, DV8 and Gecko.

-For the V and VI, we are delighted to offer a school directed course in drama and theatre studies.
+For the V and VI (Years 10 and 11), we are delighted to offer a school directed course in drama and theatre studies.
 The course gives pupils the opportunity to explore a broad range of theatrical genres and develop their performance skills through devised drama and the realisation of several play texts.
 These will include a Shakespeare play, nineteenth-century naturalism, political plays such as Our Country’s Good by Timberlake Wertenbaker and at least one contemporary text by a leading new playwright.
-Close study of theatrical practitioners such as Stanislavski, Max Stafford Clark and Kneehigh Theatre Company will enhance the girls’ understanding of the vast spectrum of theatrical forms and the potential possibilities of theatre.
+Close study of theatrical practitioners such as Stanislavski, Max Stafford Clark and Kneehigh Theatre Company will enhance students’ understanding of the vast spectrum of theatrical forms and the potential possibilities of theatre.

-In the VII and VIII, girls follow the AQA syllabus which offers a diverse and challenging programme of study designed to inspire students and develop their understanding through practice.
-Study includes: theatre history, text in performance, live theatre analysis, devising, the work of theatre practitioners Antonin Artaud, Complicité and Gecko.
+In the VII and VIII (Years 12 and 13), students follow the AQA syllabus which offers a diverse and challenging programme of study designed to inspire students and develop their understanding through practice.
+Their studies include: theatre history, text in performance, live theatre analysis, devising, the work of theatre practitioners Antonin Artaud, Complicité and Gecko.
 Play study includes Antigone by Euripides, A Servant to Two Masters by Carlo Goldoni, Yerma by Federico Lorca, Found in the Ground by Howard Barker and various other texts.